skbinfo/tncRNA-Toolkit/README.md

  website: http://www.nipgr.ac.in/tncRNA

- Bioinformatics Laboratory #202, National Institute of Plant Genome Research (NIPGR) New Delhi, INDIA
+ Bioinformatics Laboratory 202, National Institute of Plant Genome Research (NIPGR) New Delhi, INDIA
 -------------------------------------------------------------------------------------------------------

- tncRNA is a workflow to detect tRNA derived non-coding RNAs, viz. tRF-5s, tRF-3s, tRF-1, and tRNA halves.
+ tncRNA Toolkit is a workflow to detect tRNA derived non-coding RNAs, viz. tRF-5s, tRF-3s, tRF-1, and tRNA halves.
- It is written in the Python(v3) programming language, with additional shell scripts.
-Input consists of genome fasta and single-end small RNA reads fastq file. tncRNA gives output files in tsv format.
+ Input consists of genome fasta and single-end small RNA reads fastq file.

  For more usage and output details, visit Manual page at "http://nipgr.ac.in/tncRNA/".

 -------------------------------------------------------------------------------------------------------
- 1. Brief Introduction

-This pipeline, tncRNA, is designed for the identification of tRNA-derived small ncRNAs (tncRNAs) from high throughput sequencing data.
-This is built in the python3, alongwith shell/bash programming language.
-It can detect tncRNAs generating from either mature tRNAs or their leader or trailer sequences (upto 50 bp) viz. tRF-5, tRF-3(CCA), tRF-1, leader tRFs, 5’ tRH, 3’ tRH(CCA) and other-tRFs depending upon their site of cleavage on their parental tRNAs and length.

-2. Prerequisites
+## Dependecies:
 1. python3

 Python modules: pandas (v1.1.0), biopython (v1.77)

-Python module can be easily installed by following command: pip3 install <module name> --user
+Python module can be easily installed by following command:

+<code>pip3 install < module name > --user</code>

 2. tRNAscan-SE (v2.0.6)

 3. samtools (v1.10)

 4. bedtools (v2.29.2)

 [Note: python3, tRNAscan-SE, samtools, and bedtools are needed to be globaly installed or included it in the path.]

 5. Bowtie1 (v1.3.0)

 6. HAMR (v1.2)

 [Note: bowtie1, and HAMR are already provided in tar package.]

-3. Installation
+## Installation:

 Extract the tarball using the command: